 These general guidelines are not guaranteed to keep you safe.
 Lane splitting should not be performed by inexperienced riders.
-These guidelines assume a high level of riding competency and experience.
+These guidelines remands a high level of riding competency and experience.

 The recommendations contained here are only general guidelines and cannot cover all possible combinations of situations and variables.

-Personal Safety: Every rider has ultimate responsibility for his or her own decision making and safety.
+Every rider has ultimate responsibility for his or her own decision making and safety.
 Riders must be conscious of reducing accident risk at all times.
-South African law requires all motorcycle riders and passengers wear a helmet that complies with the DOT FMVSS 218 standard.
+South African law requires all motorcycle riders and passengers wear a helmet that complies with the ECE standards.

 You should NOT lane split:

 - If you can’t fit